runspired/listicle/blog-posts/part-1.md

 }
 ```

-You'll notice that each item also has **facets** (the reasons why this item is great!).
+You'll notice each item also has **facets** (the reasons why this item is great!).
 In Listicle, every item included on a list has 5 characteristics that make it so great!

 Because our Top 20 lists could be anything, facets are [polymorphic](https://en.wikipedia.org/wiki/Subtyping): each item has its own type of facets with their own unique properties.